Southern Fyn: A Tour Around Denmark’s Fairytale Island

 • Southern Fyn

-Denmark's 3rd largest island (the island of Funen or Fyn) is often referred to as the Garden of Denmark.
-Renowned for its fruit, there might be something to talk about this wonderful island.
+Denmark's 3rd largest island (the island of Funen or Fyn), renowned for its variety of fruits, is often referred to as the Garden of Denmark.

-South of Funen lies the archipelago with small picturesque islands connected by ferries, offering both a break in the bike riding and also an experience of being off the beaten track where time and speed is not that important.
+South of Funen lies the archipelago with small picturesque islands connected by ferries, offering both a break in the bike riding and an experience to adventure off the beaten track, where time and speed is not important.

 The tour also visits the island Aeroe (Ærø), where you'll take the ferry from Faaborg to Søby (Soeby), bike to Ærøskøbing (Aereskoebing), and take another ferry to Svendborg.
 An alternative to the ferries and the visit to Ærø is to bike directly from Faaborg to Svendborg – approximately the same distance, but saving the time and costs of the ferries.